actioncrew/actionstack/projects/actionstack/angular/README.md

 > **Important:** The `@actionstack/store` package is re-exported by `@actionstack/angular`.
 It is strongly recommended **not to use `@actionstack/store` directly** in your Angular project.
 Always use the Angular-specific wrappers and modules provided by `@actionstack/angular` for proper integration and functionality.

 ## Key Features
-- Centralized State Management: Use a single store instance across the entire application to manage global state.
+- Centralized State: Manage global state with a single store instance.
-- Modular State Slices: Define and manage specific parts of the application state (slices) for better organization and scalability.
+- Modular Slices: Organize state into slices for better scalability and maintainability.
-- Action Dispatching: Dispatch actions to modify the application state, making state updates predictable and traceable.
+- Predictable Updates: Dispatch actions to modify state in a traceable manner.
-- State Selection: Select portions of the state as observables, allowing reactive updates to components.
+- Reactive State: Select and observe portions of the state for automatic component updates.
-- Feature Modules Support: Dynamically load and unload feature modules, encapsulating state management for specific parts of the application.
+- Dynamic Modules: Load and unload feature modules dynamically for encapsulated state management.
-- Configurable Store: Customize store settings, including reducers, strategies, and enhancements, to meet specific application requirements.
+- Customizable Store: Tailor reducers, strategies, and enhancements to suit your application needs.

 ## Core Components
 - StoreModule: The core module that configures and provides access to the store.
 It offers methods for setting up the store at the root level (forRoot()) and within feature modules (forFeature()).